tstran155/Optimization-of-building-energy-consumption/README.md

 4. Optimization process using GA with local search

-a) Define the objective function using pretrained surrogate model
+a) Define the objective function using the pretrained surrogate model

 b) Define the search space and the genetic algorithm parameters

 c) Define the local search operator using a stochastic algorithm

 d) Optimization using GA with local search

+5. Conclusions

+**<ins>Notebook 5</ins>**

+4. Multi-objective optimization using Pymoo

+a) Define the evaluate function using the pretrained surrogate model

+b) Define the problem and search space

+c) Define NSGA-II algorithm parameters

+d) Run optimization using NSGA-II algorithm

 5. Conclusions